-Airservices Australia released the results of a Preliminary Site Investigation (PSI) for PFAS at and around Hobart Airport in October 2018.
-This focused on PFAS in the drainage from the airport (in and immediately beyond Sinclair Creek).
-One of the water samples taken from Five Mile Beach near the outlet of Sinclair Creek and other locations within Sinclair Creek, were above the guideline value for recreational water.
-This result gives an indication that further investigation is warranted.
+Airservices Australia released the results of a Preliminary Site Investigation (PSI) and a subsequent targeted investigation for PFAS at and around Hobart Airport in October 2018.
+The targeted sampling focused on PFAS in the drainage from the airport (in and immediately beyond Sinclair Creek).
+One of the water samples taken from Five Mile Beach near the outlet of Sinclair Creek and samples at other locations within Sinclair Creek, were above the 2008 National Health and Medical Research Councils (NHMRC) guideline value for recreational water.
+However this guideline value has recently been revised to incorporate more realistic exposure scenarios and none of the water samples exceed this new recreational water guideline value.
+Nevertheless further investigation of the offsite environment is warranted.

-A copy of the Hobart Airport PSI (PDF 6MB) is published on the Airservices Australia website on their National PFAS Management Program page along with other relevant information including a fact sheet on Hobart Airport and firefighting foam (PDF 40KB).
+The Hobart Airport PSI (PDF 17.3MB) and the Targeted PFAS Investigation (PDF 6MB) are published on the Airservices Australia website on their National PFAS Management Program page along with other relevant information including a fact sheet on Hobart Airport and firefighting foam (PDF 40KB).

 In addition, the Tasmanian Department of Health (DoH) undertook testing for PFAS in locations potentially used for recreation at Pitt Water and at Seven Mile Beach.
+A summary document is published on the DoH website.
 PFAS levels in these water samples were all below the national guideline levels.
 In all of the samples of shellfish (farmed and wild) taken by both Airservices and DoH, the levels of PFAS were below the laboratory's limit of detection and therefore well below the trigger point value for investigation of foods for human consumption.

 PFAS was detected in finfish (flathead and flounder) samples, but at levels below the trigger point value for investigation of foods for human consumption.
 Hence DoH has advised it is safe to continue to eat fish from Pitt Water in line with general fish and seafood consumption advice and as part of a balanced diet.
 TasWater has advised that it does not have any drinking water catchments near the Hobart Airport and water from its reticulated system remains safe to drink.